nv-morpheus/Morpheus/docs/source/control_message_guide.md

     }
     ```

-    - `loader_id` (string): The ID of the loader to be used for loading the input data.
+    - `loader_id` : The ID of the loader to be used for loading the input data.
 Currently, only the `fsspec` and `file_to_df` loader is supported.
 The user has the option to register custom loaders in the dataloader registry and utilize them in the pipeline.
-    - `files` (array of strings): An array of file paths or glob patterns specifying the input data to be loaded.
+    - `files` : An array of file paths or glob patterns specifying the input data to be loaded.

   - Incorporate key and value updates to properties objects as required for `training` and `inference` tasks.
 There is no specified format.

 ### Metadata
 The metadata component of each input object is an object containing metadata information.
 Properties defined in this metadata component can be accessed anywhere across the stages that consume `MessageControl` objects.

-- *data_type* (string): which is a string indicating the type of data being processed.
+- `data_type` : which is a string indicating the type of data being processed.
 The supported data types are:
     - `payload` : Arbitrary input data
     - `Streaming` : Streaming data